Harold Amos: Military service

 Amos was drafted into the US Army in 1942, serving in the Quartermaster's Corps in World War II as a warrant officer.
-During his time in the Army, he travelled along the coast of France where he eventually started speaking very fluently in the language while becoming an expert on the foods and wines.
+He started out his military service in England before being sent to France six days following the battle of Normandy.
+There, he traveled along the coast of France where he eventually started speaking very fluently in the language while becoming an expert on the foods and wines.
 Eventually he was discharged in February 1946, where he began to start his next career in the program of Biological Science at Harvard University.

 Career

 In September 1947, Springfield College hired him as a biology professor.
 Dr. Amos was the college’s first African American faculty member.
 Amos was awarded a M.A. in 1947 and a Ph.D. in 1952 from Harvard Medical School.
 He was a graduate student with Howard J. Mueller.
-Harold thesis was on the infectivity of Herpes virus.
+Harold's thesis was on the infectivity of the Herpes virus.
 After graduating, he was awarded a Fulbright scholarship that took him to the Pasteur Institute for two years.
 Amos joined the Harvard Medical School faculty in 1954, working as a teacher.
 He was the chairman of the bacteriology department from 1968 to 1971 and again from 1975 to 1978.
 In 1975, he was named the Maude and Lillian Presley professor of microbiology and molecular genetics.
 He was a presidential advisor to Richard Nixon, a Fellow of the American Academy of Arts and Sciences (1974), the Institute of Medicine and the American Association for the Advancement of Science.
 In 1988 Amos received professor emeritus status.
 Amos was awarded the National Academy of Sciences' Public Welfare Medal in 1995 and the Harvard Centennial Medal in 2000.
 He directed the Minority Medical Faculty Development Program (MMFDP) of the Robert Wood Johnson Foundation after his retirement from Harvard.
 A diversity award at Harvard Medical School is named after Amos.
 He inspired hundreds of minorities to become medical doctors.
 He was well known as an inviting and welcoming mentor to both students and junior faculty members.